 However, Maracana represents an almost impregnable fortress for the Brazilians and has taken on mythical proportions within the realm of South American football.

 Some of Brazil’s greatest ever players, Zico, Romario, Garrincha, and, obviously Pele have all graced the sacred ground where devoted crowds of up to 183,000 mean only the very toughest sports admirer survive.

 It can be considered as the most evocative and wretched chapters in the stadium’s history came on January 20, 1983, when one of the all-time greats of Brazilian football, Garrincha passed away and his remnant was brought to the stadium.
 A couple of Thousands of fans were present there to respectfully bid the final farewell to the Idol.

-Certainly the saddest moment in the history of Brazilian football was met by an spectral, haunting silence in the extensive stadium.
+Certainly, the saddest moment in the history of Brazilian football was met by a spectral, haunting silence in the extensive stadium.
 Media all over the globe entitled the shocking defeat as the Maracanazo, a term which is still used for a visiting team wins at the stadium.